adamsilver/fdpb/00-outline.md

 	- Using a checkbox
 	- Using a button
 - Success message
+	- Design and construction
+	- A note on toast notifications and dismissing messages
 	- Confirming vs undoing an action

 ## 7. A search form (2000?)